pillar-banner-arrow

 Financial Overview

-Painting a stable and scalable financial portrait of your business is perhaps one of the most important part of a CIM when it comes to generating and maintaining interest.
-You’ll share actual financial information, projections, and make your company appear as attractive as possible on paper.
+Painting a portrait of your business as financially stable and scalable is one of the most important parts of a CIM.
+You’ll share actual financial information and projections and make your company appear as attractive as possible on paper.

-Consider providing the following financial information in a CIM:
+Consider providing the following financial information in the financial overview:

 • Summary P&L statement